 Social factors are fundamental in building the society and how communities strive for the growth and development of their environment.
 The city’s architecture and spaces are also affected by these social factors since it addresses the public realm and ideals.

-Knowing the important concepts, principles, analytical methods, and tools of social structure can be possible through this Social Theory and the City Course.
+Knowing the important concepts, principles, analytical methods, and tools of social structure can be possible through this [course_title].
 You are provided with detailed discussions on public spaces, impersonality, crowds, and density to understand this concept.

 This course does not involve any written exams.
 Students need to answer 5 assignment questions to complete the course, the answers will be in the form of written work in pdf or word.
 Students can write the answers in their own time.
 Each answer need to be 200 words (1 Page).
 Once the answers are submitted, the tutor will check and assess the work.